deafol/twitter-stream/README.md

     * The creation date of the user as epoch value
     * The name of the user
     * The screen name of the user
-+ All the above infomation is provided in either SDTOUT or a log file
++ All the above infomartion is provided in either SDTOUT or a log file
 + You are free to choose the output format, provided that it makes it easy to parse and process by a machine

 ### __Bonus points for:__ ###